ShreyasJenner/progress-bar/README.md

 To use the program, just call the progress bar function with the following parameters:

-- address of variable that is initalized with 0
 - current data value
 - the max possible data value